 Glass Engineering Science

 For a highly sought after, exclusive education in the science of glass engineering, look no further than Alfred University.
 Here we offer you the only undergraduate program of its kind in the nation, with small class sizes, plenty of opportunities for undergraduate research, and an extensive alumni network working in the glass and ceramic industry.
-Further, our Glass Engineering Science Program is accredited by the Engineering Accreditation Commission of ABET.

 School/Division